Kennedy Center American College Theatre Festival

 Besides this, 2-3 actors per production are nominated to compete in the Irene Ryan National Acting Competition at the KCACTF regional festival to compete against nominees from other participating colleges and universities.
 The festival culminates in a national acting competition at the Kennedy Center each year.

-In addition, two of our faculty members have received the "Excellence in Education" award from the Kennedy Center American College Theatre Festival: Dr. Peter Senkbeil (2003) and Prof. Tony Vezner (2011).
+Prof. Lori Siekmann is a 2015 recipient of the Kennedy Center Gold Medallion of Excellence and two of our faculty membersare recipients of the "Excellence in Theatre Education" award from the Kennedy Center American College Theatre Festival - Dr. Senkbeil (2003) and Prof. Vezner (2011).

 For more information on region 8 of the Kennedy Center of American College Theatre Festival, visit www.kcactf-8.org.